Lavesiime/gameconf-pal-dumper/README.md

-# gameconf-pal-dumper
+# gameconf-pal-tools
-A tool to dump GameConfig palettes from Retro Engine V4 games, like Sonic 1 and Sonic 2 2013.
+A set of tools for GameConfig palettes from Retro Engine V4 games, like Sonic 1 and Sonic 2 2013.

-This is a command line tool, to see how to use it run it without any arguments.
+As the name implies, `gameconf-pal-dumper.py` will dump the palette from the GameConfig to an `.act` file, while `gameconf-pal-injector.py` will inject an `.act` palette file into a GameConfig.